dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 [Defer](/reference/node-selection/defer) is a powerful feature that allows developers to only build and run and test models they've edited without having to first run and build all the models that come before them (upstream parents).
 This is powered by using a production manifest for comparison, and dbt will resolve the `{{ ref() }}` function with upstream production artifacts.

-Both the dbt Cloud IDE and the dbt Cloud CLI allow users to natively defer to production metadata directly in their development workflows, dramatically reducing development time and warehouse spend by preventing unecessary model builds.
+Both the dbt Cloud IDE and the dbt Cloud CLI allow users to natively defer to production metadata directly in their development workflows, dramatically reducing development time and warehouse spend by preventing unnecessary model builds.

 ## Required setup

 - You must select the **[Production environment](/docs/deploy/deploy-environments#set-as-production-environment-beta)** checkbox in the **Environment Settings** page.
   - This can be set for one deployment environment per dbt Cloud project.
+- You must have a successful job run first

 When using 'defer', it compares artifacts from the most recent successful production job, excluding CI jobs.

 ### Defer in the dbt Cloud IDE